com-480-data-visualization/com480-project-colocaviz/README.md

 > What are we trying to show with our visualization?

 The goal of this project is to highlight the environmental, social, and ethical impacts of different food products through engaging data visualizations.
-By combining data on carbon and water footprints with production, yield, social impact, number of slaughtered animals and other relevant factors, we aim to present a clear and intuitive way to understand which foods have the highest and lowest impacts.
+By combining carbon and water footprint data with production, yield, social impact, number of slaughtered animals and other relevant factors, we aim to present a clear and intuitive way to understand which foods have the highest and lowest impacts.

 > Think of an overview for the project, your motivation, and the target audience.